jeffwright13/pytest-recap/README.md

 - S3 tests require `moto` and `boto3` (optional; skipped if not installed).
 - GCS/Azure tests use direct mocking for fast, dependency-light testing.
 - Pre-commit hooks: see `.pre-commit-config.yaml` for ruff, pytest-check, etc.
+- The test suite covers all precedence and fallback logic for session metadata (CLI, env, ini, default), including edge cases and warning output.

 ---